We offer paid for and free Planning and Building Control services that can help in:

 Farmers can carry out certain works without the need for planning permission.
 More information can be found in the Town and Country Planning (General Permitted Development) Order 2015.

 We have made a commitment to help businesses succeed.
-We will provide you with:
+We will provide specialist and tailored advice for your business needs.

 Working with the Better Business for All Partnership (BBFA), we will: